Well, in my last post, I said your wedding needs a timeline and the reasons could write another blog. So here we are.

 - You’ll have time for things you wanted on the day of because you had a schedule.
 If you don’t have a schedule, then you’ll end up having to skip things you wanted on the day of because there’s no time left after everything takes longer than you thought.

-- You’ll be able to enjoy your wedding more because less people will be asking you what should happen next.
+- You’ll be able to enjoy your wedding more because fewer people will be asking you what should happen next.

 - Vendors will know what to expect and where to be at what time.